Originally Published Aug 2016

 1. Being a Likeable Leader

 Eisenhower loved and cared for his troops.
-He understood that when you go into a battle, it’s your teamwork, your love for one another, that’s going to pull you through.
+He understood that when you go into a battle, it’s teamwork and that love and care for one another will see a hard time through.

 “Morale is born of loyalty, patriotism, discipline, and efficiency, all of which breeds confidence in self and in comrades…